hlorus/CAD_Sketcher/docs/content/user_interface.md

 > **INFO:** Only the hovered entity is used, the context menu ignores the selection.

 ## Preferences
-Access the preferences by expanding the enabled addon under Edit > Preferences > Add-ons > CAD Sketcher.
+Access the preferences by expanding the enabled extension under Edit > Preferences > Add-ons > CAD Sketcher.

 ![!Preferences](images/preferences.png){align=left style="height:300px; width:calc(50% - 1em); object-fit:cover;"}